ufs-community/ufs-srweather-app/docs/UsersGuide/source/BackgroundInfo/Components.rst

 Air Quality Modeling (AQM) Utilities
 =======================================

+AQM Utilities (AQM-utils) includes the utility executables and python scripts to run SRW-AQM (Online-CMAQ).
-For more information on AQM Utilities (AQM-utils), visit the GitHub repository at https://github.com/NOAA-EMC/AQM-utils.
+For more information on AQM-utils, visit the GitHub repository at https://github.com/NOAA-EMC/AQM-utils.

 NOAA Emission and eXchange Unified System (NEXUS)
 ===================================================